 There you have it!
 Now you know how you make a tasty pork chop dish that is not dry.
 You'll just love the sweet flavor of this dish!

 This apple butter pork chop recipe makes a great weeknight dinner since it cooks up pretty quickly.

-My kids, who are pretty picky, love this dish because of the addition of the apples and the apple butter.
-Try it yourself and see if you don’t agree.
+My kids, who are pretty picky, love apple pork chop recipes because of the addition of the apples and the apple butter.
+Try it yourself and see if you don't agree.